Rickaym/manim-sideview/TESTING.md

 # Testing

-Three tiers, from fastest to most end-to-end.
+Four tiers, from fastest to most end-to-end.
 Fixtures for all tiers live in `src/test/fixtures/`.

 ## 1. Unit tests (no manim, no VSCode)